edenmhuang/Physic-77-88-Simulating-2D-Ising-Model/README.md

 is really close.
 Our δ was off by more, likely because we were limited by lattice size and computational resources on a laptop.

-The hardest part for me was getting up to speed on the physics side of things.
-Alex handled most of the statistical analysis for the critical exponents while I focused on building the simulation and setting up the repository.
-We wrote a full paper on the project which is included in the repo.
+Wrote a full paper on the project which is included in the repo.

 ## What's in this repo